Sudanese cholera epidemic (2024–present)

-The 2024–2025 Sudanese cholera epidemic is an ongoing medical crisis in Sudan, Chad and South Sudan.
-It is reportedly the worst cholera outbreak in years.
+Since 2024, Sudan has been experiencing an epidemic of cholera that has also spread to neighbouring Chad and South Sudan.
+It is reportedly the nation's worst cholera outbreak in years.
 UNICEF has reported the epidemic is being exacerbated by the Sudanese civil war.
 Khartoum, North Kordofan, White Nile and Darfur were among the hardest-hit areas.
 The cholera epidemic in Sudan is part of a wider outbreak; as of 31 August 2025, 462,890 cases and 5,869 deaths had been reported from 32 countries across five WHO regions.
-By November 2025, Sudan had recorded 124,269 suspected cholera cases and 3,355 deaths across all 18 states.
+By December 2025, Sudan and Chad had recorded 127,248 suspected cholera cases and 3,522 deaths across all 23 states.
+By August 2026, 191,213 cholera cases and 2,772 deaths across all 61 counties in Sudan, Chad, and South Sudan.